lizaandrych/Telegram_data_analysis/README.md

 ## New statistics I would like to implement:
 * Some more gender characteristics:
-   * how actitvy of people of diffent h=gender depends on daytime
+   * how actitvy of people of diffent gender depends on daytime
    * if activity of men and women was changing during two years of studying:
      - if women are more active during time of getting acquainted or not
      - same for men